 The regulatory update was announced in the Federal Register (pdf).
 Check back for more information as OFAC implements changes.
 For more detailed information, visit our Cuba Sanctions page or visit OFAC’s resource page.

 Democratic Republic of Congo-Related (DRC)

 OFAC’s DRC-Related Sanctions began when President George W. Bush issued Executive Order 13413 (pdf) on October 27, 2006.
 The sanctions were implemented to address “the widespread violence and atrocities in the DRC that threatened regional stability.”
 OFAC Overview of DRC Sanctions Program (pdf).
 In the face of efforts for the demobilization, repatriation, and resettlement of armed groups in the DRC, the sanctions target armed groups (and particularly their political and military leaders), foreign and Congolese, that impede these efforts.
-In addition, OFAC’s DRC-related sanctions specifically target armed groups that recruit and use children in armed conflict (child soldiers).
+In addition, OFAC’s DRC-related sanctions specifically target armed groups that recruit and use children (child soldiers) in armed conflicts.
 The sanctions also target armed groups that target children for “killing and maiming, sexual violence, abduction, and forced displacement.”
 31 CFR Part 547 (pdf); see also Exec.
 Order 13413 Section 1(a).
-Lastly, the sanctions prohibit the immigration of and contributions to these armed groups and individuals who meet the criteria described above.
+The sanctions prohibit the immigration of and contributions to these armed groups and individuals who meet the criteria described above.
+Federal Register update (pdf).